Ask The Doctor: Measles in Children

 Can Measles Go on Its Own?

 Yes, it can.
 But without vaccination, 1 out of 20 children will develop pneumonia, which is a serious complication and the most common cause of death in children with measles.
-And 1 out of 1000 children will develop measles encephalitis, a brain infection which can result in death or disability.
+And 1 out of 1000 children will develop measles encephalitis, a brain infection that can result in death or disability.

 Is measles contagious?